pragma-org/board/proposals/PIP001-Voting.md

 ## Maintainer Committees

-Maintainers have binding votes on all types of votes for the committee they are invited to.
+Maintainers have binding votes on all types of votes for the committee to which they are invited.

 Maintainers cannot veto board decisions on procedures.

 ## Binding votes

 Board members have binding votes on boards.
-Others are free to vote, but their vote is only for informal purposes and consensous seeking.
+Others are free to vote, but their vote is only for informal purposes and consensus-seeking.

-Maintainer committee members have binding votes on all matters of their projects.
+Maintainer committee members have binding votes on all matters related to their projects.
-Contributors, with or without write access, who were not formally invited to the maintainer committee do not have binding votes.
-Their votes are only for informal purposes and consensous seeking.
+With or without write access, contributors who were not formally invited to the maintainer committee do not have binding votes.
+Their votes are only for informal purposes and consensus-seeking.

 ## How to vote